rogeralberto/palindromein/README.md

 # Palindromein
-This is a simple script to identify a Palindromein Word
+This is a simple script to identify a Palindrome Word